Skip to main content

 Move apps and windows to another desktop space

-Step 1: Click the Mission Control button or swipe up on the trackpad with three fingers to open it.
+Step 1: Click the Mission Control button or use the swipe up trackpad gesture with three fingers to open it.
 Drag the app or window that’s shown from this bird's-eye view to your desired desktop at the top.

 Step 2: Another way to move apps and windows is by dragging and holding its window on the top part of your Mac’s screen, after which Mission Control will automatically open the desktop spaces row.
 Continue dragging it to the desktop space of your choice.